The Black Elderberry, European Elderberry – Sambucus Nigra

-Story and images by Ewa Bekiesch – Permaculture Designer and Educator, Gardener, Healthy Food Lover
+Story and images by Ewa Bekiesch – Permaculture Designer, self-sufficient living consultant and educator, gardener, healthy food lover

 Mythical… Magical… Medicinal… Beautiful… Delicious… And it loves to grow in our backyards all over Australia!